collin-newman/collin-newman/README.md

 Outside of coding I enjoy:
 - 🏂   Snowboarding
 - 🏋️   Going to the gym
-- ⛵️   Sailing, I own a little Erickson 23 MK 2
+- ⛵️   Sailing, I own a little <a href="https://i.imgur.com/eu59Eqr.jpg">Erickson 23 MK 2</a>
 - 📷   <a href="https://vsco.co/collins-canon/gallery">Photography</a>

 I also have a passion for investing in: